 35. Commercial Kitchen Exhaust Design Modified under DA0350/2022 (Part 2) DAM0043/2024

 Any non residential (commercial) kitchen exhaust and any mechanical ventilation must discharge through the roof of the building and must comply with AS 1668.2 - Part 2 (Ventilation Design for Indoor Air Contaminant Control).
 The kitchen exhaust and any mechanical ventilation and associated ductwork must not discharge through, or be attached to, the outside wall or outside face of the building.
 This information must be provided to the Principal Certifier prior to the issue of the Construction Certificate.

+This condition is relevant to the Stage 2 Construction Certificate (Buildings A and C).

 PART C - PRIOR TO COMMENCEMENT OF WORKS